 Normally a game of petanque is played to 13 points, and it takes as long as it takes.
 This can be a problem when you have a lot of teams playing.
 Some games finish quickly, while others drag on.
 Teams that have finished their game sit around waiting for their next opponents to finish THEIR game.
-Families with busy schedules and limited time, may be forced to play one long game and then leave, when it would be much more fun to spend their time playing two or three short games.
+During a competition, scheduling of matches is extremely difficult and the competition takes much too much time.
+During regular club play, families with busy schedules and limited time, may be forced to play one long game and then leave, when it would be much more fun to spend their time playing two or three short games.

 The traditional solution is time-limited games.
 A specified time limit is set, and when it expires games must finish their current mene, and play only one or two more menes.
-If that mene ends in a tie, then they play ONE MORE mene.
+If that mene ends in a tie, then they play still one more mene.